joseph-galindo/tenable-code/README.md

    * `http://localhost:3000/req1`
    * `http://localhost:3000/req2`
    * `http://localhost:3000/req3`
-5. When finished, end the running node script from step 3 in your terminal of choice.
+5. When finished, end the running node script from step 3 in your terminal of choice with ctrl+c.

 __Question 5 Answer:__